-Pro ovide support and information about reducing social isolation while working remotely ovide support and information for employees anxious about leaving the relative safety quarantine ovide training for leadership, supervisors, and employees on recognizing the signs of ess and other mental health emergencies and creating a culture of support and trust Ensure leadership and supervisors understand and validate the stress and other mental health distress issues an employee may be experiencing on- rease connecting with employees as they continue to work remotely, continue to work-site, or return to working on-site.
-Location of work (remote versus on-site) will affect modality of checking in; however, frequent check-ins are important.
-Consider creating peer-led initiatives (e.g. slack channels, support groups).
-Provide training for peer leaders on moderator skills, handling sensitive topics, and more. wh bal ad by example - demonstrate, encourage and support a work and home life balance ile working remotely.
-Working from home or working remotely can challenge the lance of these structures; discuss with HR and supervisors how to be role models and oport healthy habits while working from home Tra ain supervisors and other leaders on how to address "hot topics" such as: An employee tested positive for COVID-19 and coworkers are anxious about their return to the workforce Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.)
+- D Provide support and information about reducing social isolation while working remotely - Provide support and information for workers anxious about leaving the relative safety of quarantine to return to the traditional work environment - Provide training for leadership, supervisors, and workers on recognizing the signs of stress and other mental health emergencies and creating a culture of support and trust - □ Ensure leadership and supervisors understand and validate the stress and other mental health distress issues a worker may be experiencing - □ Increase connecting with workers as they continue to work remotely, continue to work on-site, or return to working on-site.
+Location of work (remote versus on-site) will affect the modality of checking in; however, frequent check-ins are important. - Consider creating peer-led initiatives (e.g. slack channels, support groups).
+Provide training for peer leaders on moderator skills, handling sensitive topics, and more. - Provide safe ways for co-workers to socialize upon return to the traditional work environment, such as outdoor activities - □ Lead by example demonstrate, encourage and support a work and home life balance while working remotely.
+Working from home or working remotely can challenge the balance of these structures; discuss with HR and supervisors how to be role models and support healthy habits while working from home - Communicate tips and strategies for managing anxiety about returning to the traditional workspace after a period of remote work - □ Train supervisors and other leaders on how to address "hot topics" such as: - □ A worker tested positive for COVID-19 and coworkers are anxious about their return to the workforce

+- Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.) - □ Strong reactions to COVID-19 vaccination (e.g., fear, misinformation, etc.)

-Human Resources
+3.2 Human Resources